 Only when the Alpha team shifted its emphasis from concentrating on its internal group process to worrying about how it should relate to other organizational constituents did the seeds for organizational success get planted.
 Unlike the PRISM episode, Alpha was able to gain and strengthen, over time, its sponsorship within the organization.
-By sending out an irate memo, Dobberpuhl had taken a risk, albeit he had a strong basis from which to take this risk, but he managed to capture the attention of a few senior sponsors who helped link his technical interests to the strategic interests of the company.
+By sending out an irate memo.
+Dobberpuhl had taken a risk, albeit he had a strong basis from which to take this risk, but he managed to capture the attention of a few senior sponsors who helped link his technical interests to the strategic interests of the company.
 By making sure they had an ADU machine ready to demonstrate the new RISC architecture, the Alpha team was able to increase its sponsorship even further.
-Neither Ken Olsen nor Robert Palmer, Digital's former and current CEO's respectively, had seen PRISM in action.
-They did, however, see a true demonstration of the EVAX-3 version of Alpha and were sufficiently excited that they soon wanted Alpha to become an open systems platform product that could run both VMS and UNIX operating systems.
+Neither Ken Olsen, Digital's CEO at that time, nor his senior staff had seen PRISM in action.
+Olsen did, however, see a true demonstration of the EVAX-3 version of Alpha and became so excited that he soon wanted Alpha to become an open systems platform product that could run both VMS and UNIX operating systems.
+The demonstration had been a galvanizing moment for the project, shifting management's dialogue from "Will we be doing this?" to "Of course we're going to do all this!"
 Dobberpuhl, Witek, and the Alpha team had learned not only the importance of developing new technology but the importance of protecting and marketing it within a large organization so that the technological leaps and decisions get integrated and effectively connected with the strategic interests and decisions of the established businesses, products, and services.